zhukaihan/CIS-550-Project/docs/API.md

 * 200: Success.
 Data will be the results of tuples in the database from verified persons ordered by their followers count descending.

-## GET /api/query7
+## GET /api/tweets5PercInc

-Get the result from query 7.
+Get the result that are the tweets that tweeted within 1 hour of a 5% increase.

 Return:

 * 200: Success.
 Data will be the results of tuples in the database from the query 7 specified in SQL Queries document.

-## GET /api/query8
+## GET /api/tweetsWhenHigh

-Get the result from query 8.
+Get the tweets when bitcoin is priced between 4000-5000, and Eth is priced between 200-300.

 Return: